tuffy/emuman/README.md

 around storing ROM files in non-merged, uncompressed sets.
-That means instead of storing all the ROM files for `mrdo` in a `mrdo.zip` file, we will create a `mrdo` directory and place all its ROM files in that directory without the use of zip files at all.
+That means instead of storing all the ROM files for `mrdo` in a `mrdo.zip` file, we will create a `mrdo` directory and place all its ROM files in that directory, like:

+    mrdo/
+      a4-01.bin
+      c4-02.bin
+      e4-03.bin
+      f10--1.bin
+      f4-04.bin
+      h5-05.bin
+      j10--4.bin
+      j2-u001.bin
+      k5-06.bin
+      n8-07.bin
+      r8-08.bin
+      s8-09.bin
+      t02--3.bin
+      u02--2.bin
+      u8-10.bin

 One directory per machine, and one file per ROM.

+MAME is extremly lenient about how its ROM files are stored, and will accept this layout just as easily as it will accept a directory full of `.zip` files.

 ## The Advantages